 This waiver engages the person to make choices in regards to their needs, preferences and desires with all aspects of the services provided.
 Once a person has been determined eligible for waiver services they are allowed to self-direct their personal care services.
-The person is allowed to recruit, hire, and may terminate employment of PCAs with assistance from their case manager.
-The person does not exercise budgetary authority (including salary negotiations, withholdings, tax reports, W-2s, workers compensation, unemployment insurance and liability insurance).
-Those functions are completed as an administrative activity.
-All PCA providers must meet provider standards and be certified competent to perform the required tasks by the person and the case management team.
+The person recruits, hires and may terminate employment of the PCAs with assistance from their case manager.
+The person does not exercise budgetary authority (including salary negotiations, withholdings, tax reports, W2s, workers compensation, unemployment insurance and liability insurance).
+Those functions are completed as an administrative activity by the operating agency.
+All PCA providers must meet provider standards and be certified competent to perform the required tasks by the person and the case manager(s).

-The person also continually evaluates their medical equipment/supply needs and informs their case manager if their needs change.
-The person and their case manager work together to meet these needs as quickly, safely and efficiently as possible.
-Medical equipment and environmental accessibility adaptation needs are evaluated by MDRS Assistive Technology Division.
+The person also continually evaluates their medical equipment/supply needs and informs their case manager(s) if their needs change.
+The person and their case manager(s) work together to meet these needs as quickly, safely and efficiently as possible.
+Medical equipment and environmental accessibility adaptation needs are evaluated by MDRS' Assistive Technology Division.

-Each person is involved in the formation of their PSS including input into the number of hours of PCA services they need per day/week.
+Each person is involved in the formation of their PSS, including input into the number of hours of PCA services they need per day/week.